 Our Stories Worldwideread more

-I just wanted to thank the staff at Insulite Laboratories.
-I am in my second month of the Insulite PCOS System and I have already lost a lot of weight…
+I just wanted to thank the staff at Insulite Health.
+I am in my second month of the Insulite PCOS System and I have already lost a lot of weight (stub…

 I am doing fabulous.
 I have lost 13 pounds and I don’t have the cravings for carbs.
 My periods are normal again and no more gaining 6-8 pounds every m…

 I have been battling PCOS since the age of 25 and was blindsided by all of the side effects, hirsutism, weight gain, insomnia, hair loss, depression, …